vincent-huu-nguyen/appoint-app/README.md

 # Appoint-App 📅

 **Appoint-App** is a full-featured appointment booking web application built with React, TypeScript, TailwindCSS, and Firebase.
-It’s designed to help small businesses — like salons and personal service providers — manage customer bookings while giving users a smooth experience to browse services and book appointments online.
+It’s designed to help small businesses, like salons and personal service providers, manage customer bookings while giving users a smooth experience to browse services and book appointments online.

 ---